black-studio/black-studio-touch-dropdown-menu/readme.txt

 1. Install automatically through the `Plugins` menu and `Add New` button (or upload the entire `black-studio-touch-dropdown-menu` folder to the `/wp-content/plugins/` directory)
 2. Activate the plugin
-3. This plugin has no options, it only modifies the behavior of navigation dropdown menus
+3. This plugin has no options, it only modifies the behavior of navigation dropdown menus, by including a javascript file on the frontend of your site

 == Frequently Asked Questions ==